Auties00/Cobalt/README.md

 var messages = chat.messages();
 ```

-To search messages globally on Whatsapp's servers:
+To search messages in any chat on Whatsapp's servers:
 ``` java
 var future = api.search(stringToSearch, numOfMessages, page);  // A future for the request var response = future.get(); // Wait for the future to complete